gulfiliz/gulfiliz.github.io/_posts/2025-09-26-the-game-of-go.md

 I was furious.
 The server showed my gender.
 It did not show my face or my name.
 Instead of commenting on the game he had something to say about me.
 I cursed him out.
 I blocked him.
 I walked away.

 He reached out through other people, weeks later.
-He told me he had been following my games for some time.
+He told me he had been following my games for some time and complimented to my unique style.
 He apologized.
 We talked.
 We came to love and respect each other deeply.
 He became my Go advisor, and has been for years.

 I will not name him.
-He hates being public. :)
+He hates being public. :) Ahaha, he actually loves being the center of attention.
 (Yes, I know how that sounds.
 I am joking and also not joking.
 He is genuinely well known.)

 The nickname stayed.
 He still calls me *femme fatale*.
 So do my friends in France and in China.